• Skip to main content

 What to Bring On Every Hike

 What should you bring on every hike?
-I don’t know how many times I have run across individuals who were not prepared for a hike.
-I don’t know if they just didn’t know what to bring on a hike or what the 10 essentials are, or if they were just really that clueless that mother nature can turn on you in an instant.
+I don’t know how many times I have encountered individuals who were not prepared for a hike.
+I don’t know if they just didn’t know what to bring or what the 10 essentials are or if they were just really that clueless that Mother Nature can turn on you in an instant.

-It doesn’t matter if I am going for a short hike on a trail that I know like the back of my hand or on a trail in the remote wilderness area that I have never been, I always carry certain items.
+It doesn’t matter if I am going for a short hike on a trail that I know, like the back of my hand, or on a trail in a remote wilderness area that I have never been to; I always carry certain items.

 Items to Bring on Every Hike

-In addition to carrying the 10 essentials, I carry other items as well.
+In addition to carrying the 10 essentials, I also carry other items.
 These are the items I bring on every hike:

 Satellite Communication/GPS Device

 As part of the 10 essentials, a map and compass are always with me.
-However, I also choose to carry a Garmin inReach Explorer+ which is not only a GPS unit but a 2-way satellite communicator with an SOS button that I can activate to get Search and Rescue (SAR) to me in the event I need them.
+However, I also choose to carry a Garmin inReach Explorer+, which is not only a GPS unit but a 2-way satellite communicator with an SOS button that I can activate to get Search and Rescue (SAR) to me in the event I need them.
 The 2-way text messaging communication not only allows me to talk to SAR but also allows me to communicate with any telephone number that can accept text messages (cell phones) when there is NO cell service.
+Unfortunately, they discontinued that model, but they have a smaller version, the Garmin InReach Mini 2.

 Battery Brick

 The most popular is Anker, but any reliable battery brick will do.
-It is important to carry this incase your emergency electronics (such as GPS or phone) run out of juice.
-A 10000 mAh would suffice for most as it would allow you to charge your phone or GPS unit a couple of times.
+It is important to carry this in case your emergency electronics (such as your phone or GPS) run out of juice.
+A 10000 mAh would suffice for most, as it would allow you to charge your phone or GPS unit a couple of times.
 If you will be backpacking over several days, I’d suggest a 20000 mAh.
+I recently switched from Anker to Nitcore (they also happen to be lighter than Ankers)

 Charging Cords